 Fees Some additional institutional fees may apply.

-The curriculum will be comprised of 30 credit hours of total study, including both foundational coursework to provide students with a broad understanding of the field and a variety of elective options on subjects that are in high demand within industry (e.g. Machine Learning, Data Centers, Security) that will allow students to tailor their studies to their own interests.
+The curriculum will be comprised of 30 credits hours of total study, including foundational coursework that provides a broad understanding of the field and elective coursework on subject matter that is in high demand within industry (e.g. Machine Learning, Data Centers, Security) that will allow students to tailor their studies to their own interests.

 Frequently Asked Questions